NicolasSivan95/challenge/README_Exercice3.md

 python reputation_ip.py
 ```

-Where `reputation_ip.py` is the filename of the script.

 ## IPs

 You can change the IP addresses to be checked in the `ip_list` variable in the script.